A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Black Onsen

-If you’re one for gothic culture, this Kuroyu (“Beautiful Skin Spring”), otherwise known as the black onsen, is the perfect place for you.
+If you’re one for gothic culture, this Kuroyu (“Beautiful Skin Spring”), or the black onsen, is the perfect place for you.

 The cold mineral spring of humic acid turns the water black because of the size of its particles.
 Bigger-sized particles turn the water black and opaque, while smaller-sized particles turn the water light-black and transparent.